Global-Reserve-Distribution/looner-microsites/replit.md

   - Added (res.body as any) type casting for all Shopify API responses
   - Added as any casting to shopifyFetch function calls for proper TypeScript compliance
   - Build now compiles successfully without TypeScript errors
+- **NEXT.JS 15 SUSPENSE BOUNDARY FIX** (July 29, 2025): Resolved production build failure
+  - Fixed useSearchParams() hook by wrapping in Suspense boundary as required by Next.js 15
+  - Created ProductPageContent component to isolate client-side hooks from server components
+  - Added proper loading fallback with spinner animation for search parameter processing
+  - Successfully eliminated "useSearchParams() should be wrapped in a suspense boundary" error
+  - Application now builds and deploys successfully in production environment

 ## Next Steps
 1. ✅ Configure Shopify environment variables - COMPLETED